 When developing or evaluating copy for all your promotional activities, ask yourself these five questions as a way to follow the typical buying behaviour of the average consumer.
 We’ve included an example of the formula applied to a 30-second Tide detergent TV ad.

 - NEED – What need does my target audience want fulfilled?
 Audience Need: 26- to 45-year-old mom wants her kids’ clothes to be clean (show kids getting grass stains).

-2. Clear Benefit – How does your product or service fulfill that need?
-Try to use only one large, clear benefit.
-There will be supporting benefits, but choose the one they care about most and you can deliver.
+- CLEAR BENEFIT – How does my product or service fulfill that need?
+Try to use only one significant, clear benefit.
+There will be supporting benefits, but choose the one that your audience cares about most and that you can deliver.
 Clear Benefit: Tide will get your clothes clean.

-- REASON TO BELIEVE – Why should my target audience believe you can deliver?
-Communicate this through testimonials or proven results, by pointing out new technology or product patent, etc. Reason to Believe: Tide has a patented formula that removes dirt from fabric (show close-up of the dirt lifting off the fabric).
+- REASON TO BELIEVE – Why should my target audience believe I can deliver?
+Communicate this through testimonials or proven results, by pointing out new technology or a product patent, etc. Reason to Believe: Tide has a patented formula that removes dirt from fabric (show close-up of the dirt lifting off the fabric).

-- DRAMATIC DIFFERENCE – How is what you’re offering different and better than competitors or alternatives?
+- DRAMATIC DIFFERENCE – How is what I’m offering different and better than competitors or alternatives?
 Effective comparisons are especially important if you’re trying to get consumers to switch to your brand.
 Dramatic Difference: Compared to the other leading brands of detergent, Tide gets clothes cleaner (show side-by-side comparison).

 - CALL TO ACTION – What do I want my audience to do?
 Call, email, sign up, go online, jump up and down?
 People are bombarded with countless advertisements throughout the day; it needs to be very clear what you want them to do and how they can get your product.
 Call to Action: Choose Tide today.
 (Tide is an established brand found at every store, so there’s no need to tie it back to a website, phone number or direct call to action.)